jasterstary/neverending-streaming/README.md

 + chunks: count of chunks received totally in this request,
 + time: time passed from the beginning of request

-### JS event "longpolling-all-done" / onAllDone
+### JS event "longpolling-all-done" / onAllDone function:
 Called when "maxTurns" requests was reached and completed.
-There is only one parameter passed: detail, object with details.
+There is only one parameter passed: detail, object with details:
 + turn: count of requests called so far